fizt656/LabLens/README.md

 ## Message Examples

 ### Patient Message Sample:
-> Your recent cholesterol test shows some levels that are higher than we would like to see.
-Your total cholesterol is elevated at 262 mg/dL.
-We recommend keeping this below 200 mg/dL.
-Your LDL (bad) cholesterol is high at 166 mg/dL.
-This is the type of cholesterol that can build up in your arteries.
+> Your cholesterol levels show some areas that need attention.
+Your total cholesterol is elevated at 262 mg/dL, and your LDL (bad) cholesterol is high at 166 mg/dL.
 The good news is your HDL (good) cholesterol is at a healthy level of 70 mg/dL.
+>
+> To help improve these numbers, focus on eating more fruits, vegetables, and whole grains.
+Try to include fish like salmon twice a week for healthy omega-3 fats.
+Limit foods high in saturated fat like red meat and full-fat dairy.
+Regular exercise - even 30 minutes of walking most days - can make a big difference.
+>
+> We'll recheck your cholesterol in 6-8 weeks to see how you're doing.
+Please contact our office if you have any questions.

 ### Staff Message Sample:
-> **Lipid Panel Results:**
-> • Total Cholesterol: 262 mg/dL (HIGH) [Ref: <200]
+> • **Results:** TC 262 mg/dL (high, ref <200), LDL 166 mg/dL (high, ref <130), HDL 70 mg/dL (normal, ref >40), TG 111 mg/dL (normal, ref <150)
+> • **Trends:** No prior data available for comparison
+> • **Risk Assessment:** Elevated cardiovascular risk due to high LDL-C, mitigated by optimal HDL-C
-> • LDL Cholesterol: 166 mg/dL (HIGH) [Ref: <130]
+> • **Clinical Significance:** Per AHA/ACC guidelines, LDL >160 mg/dL indicates high risk, consider statin therapy
-> • HDL Cholesterol: 70 mg/dL [Ref: >40]
-> • Triglycerides: 111 mg/dL [Ref: <150]
->
-> **Recommendations:**
-> • Lifestyle modifications: diet, exercise, weight management
+> • **Therapeutic Plan:** Lifestyle modifications (Mediterranean diet, 150 min/week exercise), consider atorvastatin 20mg daily
-> • Recheck lipid panel in 6-8 weeks
+> • **Follow-up:** Recheck lipid panel in 6-8 weeks, assess statin tolerance and efficacy
-> • Consider statin therapy if lifestyle changes insufficient
+> • **Patient Education:** Dietary counseling provided, exercise recommendations discussed
+> • **Documentation:** Z13.220 (screening for lipid disorders), E78.5 (hyperlipidemia, unspecified)

 ## File Structure